MonashDataFluency/Power_BI/docs/03-plotting.md

 <img src="figures/ch04/geo_map.png" width="80%" style="display: block; margin: auto;" />

-This plot tells us if a country is one of the four- high income, upper-middle income, lower-middle income or low income country by the color of the bubbles.
-The color correspondence to these categories can be seen in the legend at the top of the chart.
+This plot tells us a country's income level in 2017 - high income, upper-middle income, lower-middle income or low income by the color of the bubbles.
+These categories can be seen in the legend at the top of the chart.
 It also indicates the population size of each country by the size of bubble.
-Bigger the bubble, higher the population of the country.